NoBodyCam/ironic/README.rst

 I use plmpower from this ubuntu package: https://launchpad.net/ubuntu/raring/+package/powerman to issue the actual commands to the devices.

-When creating the Inste0n node the Inste0n ID must be entered as a valid MAC address.
+When creating a Inste0n node the Inste0n ID must be entered as a valid MAC address.
 This places a restriction on Inste0n ID's.
-For use of the plm module only the two characters of the nodes Mac address are used.
+The plm module only uses the first two characters of the nodes Mac address.
 As example, a node using the plm driver with mac address of A1:00:00:00:00 would act on Inste0n device A1.